Konami33/MySQl-Database-Connection/Monitoring-Login-Endpoint/README.md

 # Monitoring Flask Application Login Endpoint with Prometheus and Grafana

+Prometheus actively extracts metrics from your Flask application by sending requests.
+It collects metrics from monitored targets by scraping HTTP endpoints at regular intervals.
+Grafana queries data from Prometheus and visualizes it in customizable dashboards.
+It supports multiple data sources, including Prometheus, allowing you to build complex and informative dashboards.

 To set up monitoring for the `/login` endpoint with status codes (200, 4XX) and latency using Prometheus and Grafana in a Python Flask application, follow these comprehensive steps:

 ## Step-by-Step Guide